M. K. Narayanan facts for kids

 M K Narayanan hails from Kelath family at Ottapalam, Palakkad, a district of the state Kerala.

-Narayanan did schooling from Madras Christian College Higher Secondary School.
+Narayanan did his schooling from Madras Christian College Higher Secondary School.
 He completed his graduation from Loyola College, Chennai.
 He is married to Padmini Narayanan and the couple has a son, Vijay, and a daughter, Meena.
 Their son-in-law Ajit Nambiar is Chairman and Managing Director of BPL Ltd.

 Career